hirosystems/docs/docs/platform/faq.md

 Your projects are deployed as pods in Kubernetes.
 Each pod operates with strict security context and resource limits.
 You are the only one to have access to the secured usage data.

-#### **I see an error: Unable to retrieve contract https://stacks-node-api.testnet.stacks.co/v2/contracts/source/STSCWDV3RKV5ZRN1FQD84YE1NQFEDJ9R1D64KKHQ/newyorkcitycoin-token-v2?proof=0 How do I resolve it?**
+#### **I see an error: 'Unable to retrieve contract ...' in the browser console.
+How do I resolve it?**

-Currently, clarinet commands are not supported in the Hiro Platform VS code terminal.
+Currently, "clarinet integrate", "requirements" and "deployment plans" aren't supported in Clarinet installed in Hiro Platform.
+These are on the roadmap.

 #### **Can I use deployment plans?**